zacharysang/flock/master/README.md

 Setup and usage instructions are forthcoming...

 # Setup
+## Python
+The actual webserver is written in python.
+For everything but project deployment, it can be sufficient to only do this portion.
 First setup a virtual environment using `python3` (which might just be `python` on your system).
 Then install the necessary requirements